Select your next move

 What happens after I join the partnership?

-After you join the partnership, a member of our team will follow up with next steps — including how to refer clients and what your clients can expect during the process.
-We’ll guide you and your clients through the steps based on the state you’re in.
+After you join the partnership, a member of our team will follow up with next steps — including how to refer individuals and what they can expect during the process.
+We’ll guide them through the steps based on the state they’re in.

 Is there a cost to join the partnership?

-No. The program is free to join, and our tools are fully or partially state-funded for eligible clients.
+No. The program is free to join, and our tools are fully or partially state-funded for eligible individuals.

 What do I need to provide?

-We may request basic referral information, occasional feedback or testimonials, and may verify your registered status as a professional.
+We may request basic referral information, occasional feedback or testimonials.

 What states do you support?